Request accessible format

 3. Complete the Free Application for Federal Student Aid (FAFSA)

 It is highly recommended that you complete the FAFSA.
-VA Education Benefits and Federal Financial Aid are two separate programs – you can apply for BOTH.
+VA Education Benefits and Federal Financial Aid are two separate programs, so you can apply for BOTH.
+Through the FAFSA you may qualify for grants, loans, and you may also be eligible for work-study employment at NIC – but you must apply!
+This can take up to 8 weeks to process.
+Contact the office for more FAFSA information.

-Apply for VA Education Benefits here.
-The VA can take up to four weeks to process initial applications.
-Once processed, you will receive a Certificate of Eligibility (COE), and you must provide a copy to us after you are registered for classes.
-If you have not received your COE but have applied for benefits, provide a copy of your DD-214 and an acknowledgement of VA Education Benefit application submission.
+If you have questions determining which VA education benefit may apply, contact our office.
+The VA can take up to 60 days to process initial applications.
+Once processed, you will receive a Certificate of Eligibility, provide a copy of this to us after you are registered for classes (see step 12).
+If you have not received your COE, please provide proof of transferred benefits and/or acknowledgement of VA education benefit application submission.

 Look up NIC on the GI Bill® Comparison Tool to see details regarding your VA Education benefits.
 Explore and review the training, experience, examination, license and course requirements for your program listed in the NIC Catalog.
-Know the estimated total cost of your program by using the Financial Aid Shopping Sheet or Cost of College calculator.
+Know the estimated total cost of your program by using the College Financing Plan or NIC Net Price Calculator.

 6. Check your postal mailbox and email account.

-NIC Admissions will send you a letter or an email (check your SPAM folder) to notify you of your next steps.
-The most important task to do first is to set up your MyNIC and Cardinal Mail accounts.
-Learn how to Your Cardinal Mail is the primary means NIC will use to contact you with information about Admissions, Instructors, Advising, Financial Aid, Campus Alerts, etc. You should check Cardinal Mail every day.
+NIC Admissions will send you an email (check your SPAM folder), or letter, to notify you of your next steps.
+The most important item to tackle first, is to set up your MyNIC and Cardinal Mail accounts.
+Your Cardinal Mail is the primary means the College will use to contact you with information - Admissions, Instructors, Advising, Financial Aid, Campus Alerts, etc!
+You should check Cardinal Mail every day.

 7. Complete English and Math Assessment Requirements.